 31. (Optional) Take a very small ball of green clay and press it flat into an oval shape.
 Use your cutting tool to press leaf details into this oval (see photo above).

-32. Make a couple of these leafs to add as details to your Santa hat.
+32. Make a couple of these leaves to add as details to your Santa hat.
 I tucked mine into the brim of his hat.

 33. Now you want to add a way to hang your Santa ornament.
-One option is to use a eye pin (available in the jewelry section at craft stores) or a small piece of wire and create a loop at one end of the wire with a pair of needle nosed pliers.
+One option is to use an eye pin (available in the jewelry section at craft stores) or a small piece of wire and create a loop at one end of the wire with a pair of needle-nosed pliers.
 Then gently press this wire into the top of your Santa's hat so that the loop sits at the top of your ornament.
-Make sure that the end of the wire does not come out the front or back of your ornament.
+Make sure that the end of the wire does not come out of the front or back of your ornament.